Li Ling: Early life

-Li Ling was born in Chengji (成紀, in modern-day Tianshui) in the Longxi (隴西) region.
+Li Ling was born in Chengji (成紀, in modern-day Tianshui) in the Longxi region.
 He was the grandson of the "Flying General" Li Guang.
 According to the Records of the Grand Historian and the Book of Han, Li Ling was skilled in mounted archery.
 Emperor Wu saw Li's future potential in the military and appointed Li, at a young age, as a high-profile imperial servant (侍中建章監), a position previously held by Wei Qing and Huo Qubing.

 Li Ling was later assigned a military position on the border front, and once led 800 men over 1,000 miles into Xiongnu territory for a reconnaissance mission.
-Although he did not encounter any enemies, Emperor Wu soon promoted him to the role of cavalry commander, assigned him to lead 5,000 elite infantries, and placed him in charge of training local reserve forces in Jiuquan (酒泉) and Zhangye (張掖).
-A few years later, Li Ling began serving regular military roles, but was limited to escorting higher-level generals such as Li Guangli (李廣利, Emperor Wu's brother-in-law).
+Although he did not encounter any enemies, Emperor Wu soon promoted him to the role of cavalry commander, assigned him to lead 5,000 elite infantries, and placed him in charge of training local reserve forces in Jiuquan and Zhangye.
+A few years later, Li Ling began serving regular military roles, but was limited to escorting higher-level generals such as Li Guangli (Emperor Wu's brother-in-law, and brother of Lady Li and Li Yannian).